A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Group Synchronization

-Any optimal solution\footnote{By the same argument as in \eqref{eq:1}, it can be seen that the least squares estimator is not unique.} to this optimization problem is said to be a least squares estimator to the problem $\G$-\sync.
-By the orthogonality of the blocks $[G]_i$, one can equivalently re-write the least squares estimation problem as
+Any optimal solution to this problem is said to be a least squares estimator for the problem $\G$-\sync.\footnote{By the same argument as in \eqref{eq:1}, it can be seen that the least squares estimator is not unique.} By the orthogonality of the blocks $[G]_1,\ldots,[G]_n$, we can rewrite the above problem as

 where $C\in \RR^{nd \times nd}$ is the block matrix defined by